jake-valsamis/codeocean-capsule-template/readme.md

     ![Screenshot of this repository in GitHub showing how to create a new repository from the template.](docs/img/use-as-template.png)

     In the following screen, you can choose a name for your repository and optionally enter a description.
-You should add the `-capsule` suffix to your repository name to make it easier to identify.
+You can add the `-capsule` suffix to your repository name to make it easier to identify.

 1. In your newly created repository, update the [`metadata/metadata.yml`](metadata/metadata.yml) file with the name and description of your capsule.
 You can also update the `authors` field with your name.